CadenScharpf/manim-cs/README.md

 # Manim-CS Computational Animation Engine

 This is a modified clone of the 3B1B library for animating with python.
-Specifically, this version is tweaked to to provide support for rendering sorting algorithm, tree structure, and memory simulations.
+Specifically, this version is tweaked to to provide support for rendering sorting algorithms, tree structure, and memory simulations.

 Manim-CS is powered by the Manim Animation Engine and and the included Math Object library.
 To install, follow the official doccumentation below.